{{ summaryHeading }}

 Worked Examples:

-A 14-page board packet has a duplicate agenda on source page 2 and outdated attachments on pages 11 through 13.
+A 14-page meeting packet has a duplicate agenda on source page 2 and obsolete attachments on pages 11 through 13.
 Enter 2, 11-13.
-Deleted pages should read 2, 11-13, Kept pages should list 10 source pages, and Status should change to Cleaned PDF generated after processing.
+The expected Deleted pages value is 2, 11-13, and Kept pages should contain 10 pages before downloading.

-A duplex scan has blank backsheets on every even source page in an 18-page file.
-Enter even only after checking that the visible content is on odd pages.
-The Deletion Map should mark pages 2, 4, 6, and the remaining even pages as Delete, while output pages 1 through 9 come from the odd source pages.
+An 18-page scan has blank backsheets on every even source page.
+Enter even only after checking the source file in a viewer.
+The Deletion Map should mark pages 2, 4, 6, and the remaining even pages as Delete, while kept odd pages become output pages 1 through 9.

 A 9-page form packet needs pages 7 through the end removed.
-Entering 7-12 produces a warning that the range was clipped to page 9.
+Entering 7-12 produces a clipped warning because the file ends at page 9.
 The expected Deleted pages value is 7-9, and Kept pages should be 1-6.
-Keep the warning in the review notes because the typed request did not match the file length.

 FAQ: